 If you’re an employee

-If you’re an employee, there are several documents you can provide to prove your income and employment.
+If you're an employee, there are several documents you can provide to prove your income and employment.
 This is most commonly three to six of your most recent payslips from work.
-Alternatively, you can provide your contract of employment or a letter from your workplace, as long as it contains the relevant information.
-Technology is helping to make the income verification process much smoother, with innovations in the use of Open Banking, we're now able to automate this process in many cases, where your letting agent uses our Tenant Referencing services you'll be able to benefit from this feature.
+Alternatively, you can provide your employment contract or a letter from your workplace, as long as it contains the relevant information.
+Technology is helping to make the income verification process much smoother.
+With innovations in Open Banking, we can now automate this process in many cases.
+Where your letting agent uses our Tenant Referencing services, you'll be able to benefit from this feature.

 If you're self-employed

-The reason the landlord or letting agent will need confirmation of your income is so that they can run an affordability check, which establishes whether you will be able to keep up with rent payments.
+The landlord or letting agent will need confirmation of your income so that they can run an affordability check, which establishes whether you will be able to keep up with rent payments.
 To pass this part of the application process, your salary will need to be 30 times higher than the monthly rent.
 For example, if your rent is £800 per month, your annual salary will need to be £24,000 or higher.
-If you’re moving into a flat with friends, family members or your partner, the affordability check will take all incomes into consideration.
+If you're moving into a flat with friends, family members, or your partner, the affordability check will consider all incomes.

 Documents that confirm your identity and right to rent